 - Choose the placement - you can “boost” Instagram posts on Facebook and vice versa

-Once you set up a post boosting automation, any organic post that meets your auto post boosting conditions will be boosted automatically.
+Once you set up a post boosting automation, any organic post that meets your auto post boosting conditions will be promoted automatically.
 Let’s look closer at how you can create the conditions as this is where the “magic” happens.

 Promote posts that get better than average engagement